-The Chrome Helix is a small sized, 3 litres handlebar bag that comes with interior compartments with sleeves for easier organization.
+The Chrome Helix is a small-sized, 3 liters handlebar bag that comes with interior compartments with sleeves for easier organization.
 It utilizes a hook-and-loop attachment system, making it easy to attach and remove from your handlebars when you need to.

 After removing it, you can also use the hideaway strap to carry it across your shoulder, or around your waist.
 The 1050D nylon material, coupled with the 450D tarp lining makes it a tough and durable bag to have.

 Timbuk2 is based out of San Francisco and has been around since 1989.
 Since their inception, they’ve been focusing heavily on bike messenger bags.

 The Timbuk 2 Beacon is designed to fit on handlebars of different sizes and weighs 167g.
 It can double up as a shoulder bag with the shoulder straps being hidden on 2 of the side pockets.
 It’s made from polyester, which is a waterproof material that keeps your gear and accessories dry in rainy conditions.

-It has a capacity of 3 litres, which is just enough to store your essential items such as your mobile phone and some snacks.
-Velcro tabs and mini-buckles are used to attach it to your handlebar.
+It has a capacity of 3 liters, which is just enough to store your essential items such as your mobile phone and some snacks.
+Velcro tabs and mini-buckles are used to attach them to your handlebar.

 Made from a waterproof synthetic material, the PRO Discover Handlebar bag has one main roll-style assembly system, which opens up on both sides for quick accessibility.

 Riding at night becomes much easier because it has some reflective elements that make you visible.
-It has a capacity of 8 litres, which is ideal for storing clothes and other medium-sized accessories.
+It has a capacity of 8 liters, which is ideal for storing clothes and other medium-sized accessories.